-The next step was preparation for the Fermentation II in a previously prepared 10% salt solution.
-The tempeh that had been cut into small pieces and was dried and had been added with roasted glutinous rice flour was then put in a 10% salt solution with a volume of 1000 ml (3a) while it was mixed in a jar so as the starting point of fermentation II, namely 0 weeks (Figure 3b) and incubated at 25-30 $^{\circ}$ C for 4 weeks.
+The next step was preparing for the second fermentation in a previously prepared 10% salt solution.
+The tempe that had been cut into small pieces and was dried and had been added with roasted glutinous rice flour was then put in a 10% salt solution with a volume of 1000 ml [3a] while it was mixed in a jar so as the starting point of second fermentation, namely 0 weeks [Figure 3b] and incubated at 25-30 ° C for 4 weeks.
 Periodically, from 0 to 4 weeks of age, microbiological and chemical analyzes were carried out.